ITISFoundation/osparc-manual/docs/platform_introduction/studies.md

 ## Study Workbench

-Double-clicking on a Study from the Dashboard will bring you to the Study's workbench.
+Double-clicking on a Study from the **Dashboard** will bring you to the Study's workbench.
 This is where you will create and edit your flow chart, see your Services, debug and run your Study.

 ![workbench](https://user-images.githubusercontent.com/28002886/153265002-c4489cd8-a546-4729-a26a-99415dcaaabf.png)

-The workbench consists of four main windows, shown in the image below:
+The **Workbench** consists of four main windows, shown in the image below:
 1. **Primary Column:**
     * In Nodes List tab, you can see the list of Services that are included in the Study and rename or delete them.
 To delete a Service, select the Service and then click the Delete button on the menu bar.
 You can also rename a Service by selecting a Service and clicking the rename button on the menu bar.
-    * In the Storage tab, you can browse all the data from any study you have created.
+    * In the Storage tab, you can browse all the data from any Study you have created.
 2. **Secondary Column:**
     * When no Service is selected, this tab will show the Study metadata
     * When a Service is selected as in the case of the image above, the inputs and output parameters of that service will be shown in separate tabs.
 3. **Workbench Views:**
-    * **Pipeline**: this is the default view of the pipeline, showing services and their connections
+    * **Pipeline**: this is the default view of the pipeline, showing Services and their connections
     * **Interactive**: when an Interactive Service is selected in the pipeline view or in the primary column, this tab will show the GUI for the Interactive Service
     * **Logger**: this tab will display all messages pertinent to the running of your Study.
 These messages can be filtered by keywords/keyphrases entered into the “Filter” field.
 4. **Run/Stop** for pipelines containing Computational Services, the **Run** button is used to execute the pipeline while the **Stop** button can abort a running pipeline.